Extra Care housing schemes

 About Extra Care housing schemes

-Of the homes built through the Excellent Homes for Life project, 140 are mainly for older, frailer people who need additional levels of care and support, while 10 homes are specifically designed for people with dementia and associated conditions.
+Of the homes built through the Excellent Homes for Life project, 140 are mainly for frailer, older people who need additional levels of care and support, while 10 homes are specifically designed for people with dementia and associated conditions.

 An Extra Care housing scheme consists of a number of individual homes, alongside shared communal facilities.
-The Excellent Homes for Life project is building three Extra Care housing schemes, each with between 41 and 53 flats and communal facilities including a hairdressing salon, restaurant, activity rooms, therapy rooms and residents' lounge.
-Some of the facilities, such as the restaurant and hairdressing salon, and access to some of the activities and events held at the scheme will be available for the local community, as well as tenants.
+The Excellent Homes for Life project has built three Extra Care housing schemes, each with between 41 and 53 flats and communal facilities including a hairdressing salon, restaurant, activity rooms, therapy rooms and residents' lounge.
+Some of the facilities, such as the restaurant and hairdressing salon and access to some of the activities and events held at the scheme will be available for the local community, as well as tenants.

 - Excellent Homes for Life - Extra Care housing leaflet